deg0nz/pihole-sync/README.md

 ## How to Use

-> Note: Config file schema changed to YAML.
-(TOML is currentlystill supported, but will be dropped in 1.0)
+> Note: Config file schema is YAML.
+TOML configs are no longer supported.

-The default config location is `/etc/pihole-sync/config.yaml`, you need to specify `--config /path/to/config.toml` via CLI, if you don't use the default path.
+The default config location is `/etc/pihole-sync/config.yaml`; use `--config /path/to/config.yaml` via CLI if you don't use the default path.

-- Configure your main and secondary instances in the configuration file.
+- Configure your main and secondary instances in the YAML configuration file.
 (Please [refer to example config](./config/example.config.yaml))
   - Leave the password free for now.
-You can generate one via the CLI command `pihole-sync app-password` (add `--config /path/to/config.toml` if you don't use the default path ;))
+You can generate one via the CLI command `pihole-sync app-password` (add `--config /path/to/config.yaml` if you don't use the default path ;))
   - Add the printed **password hash** to your respective Pi-hole instance under Settings > Webserver and API > webserver.api.app_pwhash  (Refer to Pi-hole API documentation for more information: https://ftl.pi-hole.net/master/docs/#get-/auth/app)
-  - Add the printed **app password** to the config.toml
+  - Add the printed **app password** to your config file
 - Per secondary, choose a sync mechanism using `sync_mode`:
   - `teleporter` uses `/teleporter`
   - `config_api` uses `/config` and requires `config_api_sync_options` filters
+- Choose how syncs are triggered in `sync.trigger_mode`:
+  - `interval` (default): run every `sync.interval` minutes
+  - `watch_config_file`: watch `/etc/pihole/pihole.toml` (override via `sync.config_path`)
+  - `watch_config_api`: poll `/api/config` every `sync.api_poll_interval` minutes (falls back to `sync.interval`)
-- Run `pihole-sync sync` for running in sync mode
+- Run `pihole-sync sync` for running in sync mode (sessions are logged out after each run to avoid occupying Pi-hole session slots)
-  - You can also run `pihole-sync sync --once` to run the sync once and exit.
+  - Use `pihole-sync sync --once` to run the sync once and exit.
+  - Use `pihole-sync sync --no-initial-sync` to start watchers without an initial sync.

 # Disclaimer